 - Red Dust is a film that explores the Apartheid Era through flashbacks during a truth and reconciliation hearing (hearings where those guilty of Apartheid-era crimes, on both sides, can admit their guilt, apologize and receive pardons).

-- Spitting Image released a song attacking Apartheid called "I've never met a nice South African" (the first verse of which is at the top of the page) which does admit that nice (i.e. anti-Apartheid) South Africans exist, and that they got put in prison.
+- Spitting Image released a song attacking Apartheid called "I've never met a nice South African" (the first chorus of which is at the top of the page) which does admit that nice (i.e. anti-Apartheid) South Africans exist, and that they either left the country or got put in prison.

 - Larry Bond, co-author of Red Storm Rising and creator of the Harpoon tabletop wargame, wrote a novel entitled Vortex, which chronicled a Mandela-less final war with Cuba, Angola, and Namibia on one side, South Africa on another side, the U.S. and Great Britain on a third, and the various revolutionary groups fighting everyone.
 Better than it sounds.